Early Muslim conquests: Socio-political developments

 The military victories of armies from the Arabian Peninsula heralded the expansion of Arab culture and religion.
 The conquests were followed by a large-scale migration of families and whole tribes from Arabia into the lands of the Middle East.
 The conquering Arabs had already possessed a complex and sophisticated society.
 Emigrants from Yemen brought with them agricultural, urban, and monarchical traditions; members of the Ghassanid and Lakhmid tribal confederations had experience collaborating with the empires.
 The rank and file of the armies was drawn from both nomadic and sedentary tribes, while the leadership came mainly from the merchant class of the Hejaz.

 Two fundamental policies were implemented during the reign of the second caliph Umar: the Bedouins would not be allowed to damage agricultural production of the conquered lands, and the leadership would cooperate with the local elites.
 To that end, the Arab-Muslim armies were settled in segregated quarters or new garrison towns such as Basra, Kufa, and Fustat.
 The latter two became the new administrative centers of Iraq and Egypt, respectively.
 Soldiers were paid a stipend and prohibited from seizing lands.
 Arab governors supervised collection and distribution of taxes but otherwise left the old religious and social order intact.
-At first, many provinces retained a large degree of autonomy under the terms of agreements made with Arab commanders.
+At first, many provinces retained a large degree of autonomy upon their conquest under the terms of agreements made with Arab commanders.

 As the time passed, the conquerors sought to increase their control over local affairs and make existing administrative machinery work for the new regime.
 This involved several types of reorganization.
 In the Mediterranean region, city-states which traditionally governed themselves and their surrounding areas were replaced by a territorial bureaucracy separating town and rural administration.
 In Egypt, fiscally independent estates and municipalities were abolished in favor of a simplified administrative system.
 In the early 8th century, Syrian Arabs began to replace Coptic functionaries and communal levies gave way to individual taxation.
-In Iran, the administrative reorganization and construction of protective walls prompted agglomeration of quarters and villages into large cities such as Isfahan, Qazvin, and Qum.
+In Iran, the administrative reorganization and construction of protective walls prompted agglomeration of quarters and villages into large cities such as Isfahan, Qazvin, and Qom.
 Local notables of Iran, who at first had almost complete autonomy, were incorporated into the central bureaucracy by the Abbasid period.
-The similarity of Egyptian and Khurasanian official paperwork at the time of the caliph al-Mansur suggests a highly centralized empire-wide administration.
+The similarity of Egyptian and Khorasani official paperwork at the time of the caliph al-Mansur suggests a highly centralized empire-wide administration.